Skip to main content

 In conclusion, all the mentioned topics will be governed by the terms and conditions of the specific software provider and indirectly by national/regional laws that shaped its content.
 Therefore, it is recommended to contract with a service provider which ensures that the data used in the algorithm has been trained with legal and licensed content.
 Additionally, the producer must ensure the free commercial exploitation of the results obtained, and ideally that the results will not be reused to train the algorithm.

-Suggested checklist when evaluating generative AI tools
+Suggestion of compliance checklist when evaluating to contract generative AI service providers

 In the meantime, while we wait for definitive legislative and judicial answers to this complex legal topic, content creators, designers, compliance teams and users of AI tools should consider implementing certain measures to mitigate the risks of implementing AI as part of their creative processes.
 For example, it can be useful to run a checklist to ensure that the content created with a particular platform can be used.
 We recommend the following questions to be assessed when evaluating the different generative AI service providers in the market: